Address: Castletown House, Celbridge, Co. Kildare, W23 V9H3

 The Caterers present "The Food, The Wine, The Experience" at The Courtyard Café, Castletown.

-Situated in the restored 18th century Kitchen Wing and Courtyard of Castletown, 'The Courtyard Café' during the winter is open Thursday to Sunday 10am to 4pm until the house re-opens for the tourist season.
+Situated in the restored 18th century Kitchen Wing and Courtyard of Castletown, 'The Courtyard Café' is open daily, to the 31st October.

 Seating capacity: 80 people (Split between two rooms - The Original Kitchen and The Housekeepers Room)